Categories

-After the very exciting night patrol, we were introduced to some of the members of the Bantay Pawikan Inc., a group of reformed sea turtle poachers.
-We also got to witness educational talks conducted by environmental researchers and experts.
-They highlighted the current initiative being done by the province to protect the Pawikans that are now highly endangered because of illegal fishing, poaching and other activities.
-I also learned that the aim of the Pawikan (sea turtle) festival is to raise public awareness of issues relating to marine turtle conservation in Morong, Bataan.
+After the night patrol, we met members of Bantay Pawikan Inc., a group of reformed sea turtle poachers.
+We also attended educational talks by environmental experts who highlighted ongoing efforts to protect the highly endangered pawikans from threats like illegal fishing and poaching.
+I learned that the Pawikan Festival aims to raise public awareness about marine turtle conservation in Morong, Bataan.

 The next morning, we went back to the Pawikan Conservation Center to finally witness the releasing of baby sea turtles into the ocean.
 But before that, we got to meet Ms. Danica Tigas and Ms. Leslie Jorge of Bataan Tourism Office.
 I learned so much from these two nice ladies!